myxcel/songe/README.md

 The Keybase PGP signing key belongs to [espritlibredev](https://keybase.io/espritlibredev) (fingerprint `AA77 7903 6281 D0E9 209B E8B9 2627 39EB A36C EB3E`).

-Go to https://keybase.io/verify and paste the content of the `SHASUM.asc` files, or if you are using [keybase](https://keybase.io), simply type the following command to verify the two scripts integrity:
+Go to https://keybase.io/verify and paste the content of the `SHASUM.asc` file, then (if valid signature) manually check the two sums

+**or** if you are using [keybase](https://keybase.io), simply type the following command in the downloaded Songe directory:

 ```bash
 keybase pgp verify -i SHASUM.asc && grep ' songe' SHASUM.asc | sha256sum -c